floppyhammer/pathfinder-cpp/demo/web/How to compile.md

 # Method 2

-Use CMake to create makefile
+Use CMake to create makefile.

-Go to the folder containing the makefile
+Go to the folder containing the makefile and activate emsdk as above.

 D:/Env/wasm/emsdk/upstream/emscripten/emmake make